Bootstrapping Yang-Mills matrix integrals: Preliminaries

 so we have $\langle \tr \mathbb{I} \rangle=1$.
 In principle, we can generate the concrete loop equations by enumerating the explicit superscripts of $\mathcal O$ in \eqref{eq:loop-eq}.
 For $D=3$, some simple examples of the loop equations are

 where $X,Y,Z$ denote $X^\mu$ with $\mu=1,2,3$.
-Note that the last three equations are not independent if the O($D$) symmetry of the action \eqref{action} is unbroken.
+Note that the last three equations are not independent if the $\mathrm{O}(D)$ symmetry of the action \eqref{action} is unbroken.
 In general, the number of concrete equations grows rapidly with $D$ and $L_{\max}$, and many of them are redundant due to symmetries.
-Below, we use the O($D$) symmetry to reduce the numbers of loop equations and unknowns.
+Below, we use the $\mathrm{O}(D)$ symmetry to reduce the number of loop equations and unknowns.